marcusoftnet/marcusoftnet.github.io/_posts/2014-11-19-how-i-prepare-presentation.md

 I sort the pictures under respectively header by moving them in under each other.
 In this way I can collapse and expand the pictures as needed and keep my overview even though I end up with many pictures.
 See the picture to the right.

 After this I have a completed slide deck with short, descriptive words on each slide and all of my presenter notes in the talk.
 I have given presentations like this.
 It's pretty dull but if you move fast it can be very effective too.
-Check out [pecha kucha](http://www.pechakucha.org/) where people often use this technique.
+Check out [Pecha Kucha](http://www.pechakucha.org/) where people often use this technique.

 ### Choosing pictures